chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

 .. note:: |chef server| is composed of many different services, which work together to create a functioning system.
 One impact of this is that it can take a few minutes for the system to finish starting up.
 One way to tell that the system is fully ready is to use the top command.
 You will notice high CPU utilization for several |ruby| processes while the system is starting up.
 When that utilization drops off, the system is ready.

-Configure the |chef server_title| on non-bootstrap back-end
+Configure the |chef server| on non-bootstrap back-end
 ===========================================================
 .. warning:: Make sure |drbd| synchronization has completed, and that the |chef server| has fully started on the bootstrap node before continuing!